inga-lovinde/TrustPilotChallenge/README.md

 9. Another possible optimization with such an ordering is employing binary search.
 There is no need in processing all the words that are too large to be useful at this moment; we can start with a first word with a weight not exceeding distance between current partial sum and the target.

-10. And then, all that remains are implementation optimizations: precomputing weights, optimizing memory usage and loops, using byte arrays instead of strings, etc.
+10. And then, all that remains are implementation optimizations: precomputing weights, optimizing memory usage and loops, using byte arrays instead of strings, etc. Some of optimizations which hurt code readability:
+    * Words are stored as byte arrays (one byte per character, as we're working with ASCII), with trailing space (to make concatenating words into anagram easier);
+    * Anagrams are stored in a way optimized for MD5 - as MD5 message (i.e. with trailing "128" byte, as an array of 8 uints, with last uint set to anagram length * 8).
+For example, "poultry outwits ants" is stored as fixed 32-byte memory area containing "poultry outwits ants" + 0x80 + (0x00)x7 + (uint)0x50 (for 20 characters).

 11. Filtering the original dictionary (e.g. throwing away all single-letter words) does not really improve the performance, thanks to the optimizations mentioned in notes 7-9.
 This solution finds all anagrams, including those with single-letter words.